Vyral/base-template/_posts/2018-11-13-an-opportunity-market-buyers-and-sellers-can-take-advantage-of.md

 {% include pullquote.html %}

 In short, **it’s a great time for buyers and sellers**. **This is a situation where deal structuring is very important**.
-It’s not just price that’s dictating transactions anymore--contract terms matter too, so whether you’re a buyer or a seller, you shouldn’t get stuck on a certain price.
+It’s not just price that’s dictating transactions anymore–contract terms matter too, so whether you’re a buyer or a seller, you shouldn’t get stuck on a certain price.
 There’s much more that goes into a positive real estate transaction.

 Don’t let this opportunity market pass you by.
 If you’re thinking of buying or selling, don’t hesitate to reach out to us so we can help you get started.